yannklein/arjs-webpack-boilerplate/README.md

 ## Demo

+### Marker-based demo
 Open this [live demo](https://yannklein.github.io/arjs-webpack-boilerplate) and show this [hiro marker](https://github.com/yannklein/arjs-webpack-boilerplate/raw/master/public/hiro.png) to the camera!

+### NFT-based (image-based) demo
+Open this [live demo](https://yannklein.github.io/arjs-webpack-boilerplate/?type_nft) and show this [pinball image](https://github.com/yannklein/arjs-webpack-boilerplate/blob/master/public/pinball.jpg) to the camera!

-You can also checkout this [simulated-marker version](https://yannklein.github.io/arjs-webpack-boilerplate/?mode=simulation). (might need a page refresh, still a bug to fix there..)
+You can also checkout this [simulated-image version](https://yannklein.github.io/arjs-webpack-boilerplate/?mode=simulation&type=nft). (might need a page refresh, still a bug to fix there..)

 ## Build on the shoulders of giants
 Thanks to [Tania Rascia](https://www.taniarascia.com).
 I reused her Webpack5 boilerplate as a base for this code.